-The Winnipeg Free Press is tracking the number and results of COVID-19 testing in Manitoba, as reported daily by the provincial government.
+The Winnipeg Free Press is tracking the status of COVID-19 in Manitoba, as reported by provincial health authorities.

-The percentage of tests that are positive, referred to as the test positive proportion by the province, shows the infection rate among those tested for the virus.
-Despite looking noisy and erratic, the value remains below two per cent.
+The percentage of PCR tests that are positive -- referred to as the positivity rate or test positive proportion by the province -- shows the infection rate among those tested for the virus.
+This is another indicator for the extent of infections within Manitoba.

 A higher positivity rate suggests that the virus is more widespread in the population.

 However, in January 2022, the provincial government changed eligibility for PCR tests, so not all symptomatic individuals qualify for one.
 Many individuals are given rapid tests, and return for PCR testing only if their rapid test is positive and they meet certain qualifications.

 As a result, test positivity on this chart does not necessarily represent the spread of the virus in the community, but rather test positivity among a subset of the population who qualified for PCR testing.